-I would like to express my deepest sense of gratitude, sincere appreciation, profound regards and indebtedness to his reverend teacher and research supervisor Prof. Dr. S.M.
-Harun-Ur-Rashid, Department of Pathology and Parasitology, Hajee Mohammad Danesh Science & Technology University, Dinajpur, for his research planning, scholastic guidance, sympathetic supervision, utmost desire, valuable suggestions, wise criticism, constructive and constant inspiration throughout the entire period of the study, research work and in preparation of this manuscript.
+The author highly pleased to expresses his deepest sense of appreciation to his beloved teacher and Research Supervisor Professor Dr. S. M. Harun-Ur-Rashid, Department of Pathology and Parasitology (PPS), Hajee Mohammad Danesh Science & Technology University (HSTU), Dinajpur, for his sincere interest and valuable suggestions throughout the research work.